Starrky/SII_files/README.md

 ```
 python main.py
 ```
-Results should be shown in CMD and on MS Teams channel
+Results should be shown in CMD and on MS Teams channel ( can't connect to PC/ No file/ File found)